-- Fill inside: set all voxels of the selected volume to the specified value inside the selected segment - Fill outside: set all voxels of the selected volume to the specified value outside the selected segment - Fill inside and outside: create a binary labelmap volume as output.
-Most image processing operations require background (outside, ignored) region to be filled with 0 value.
+- Operation: - Fill inside: set all voxels of the selected volume to the specified Fill value inside the selected segment - Fill outside: set all voxels of the selected volume to the specified Fill value outside the selected segment - Fill inside and outside: create a binary labelmap volume as output, filled with Outside fill value and Intside fill value.
+Most image processing operations require background (outside, ignored) region to be filled with 0 value. - Soft edge: if set to >0 then transition between the inside/outside the mask is gradual.
+The value specifies the standard deviation of the Gaussian blurring function.
+Larger value results in softer transition. - Input volume: voxels of this volume will be used as input for the masking.
+Geometry and voxel type of the output volume will be the same as this volume's. - Output volume: this volume will store the result of the masking.
+While it can be the same as the input volume, generally it is better to use a different output volume, because then the options can be adjusted and mask can be recomputed multiple times.

-8.7.6 Tips
+9.7.6 Tips